GNYIO/gny/packages/database-postgres/README.md

 # SDB (Database Layer with inbuilt Cache)

 ## Overview
 This package is a database abstraction.
 In the following we will call this package `sdb`.
-Sdb helds _most_ of its data in memory and so saves round trips to the database. `Sdb` is intended to be used with smart contracts because it is able to `rollback` changes made by smart contract call.
+Sdb helds _most_ of its data in memory and so saves round trips to the database. `Sdb` is intended to be used with smart contracts because it is able to `rollback` changes made by smart contract calls.
 But more on this later.

 ## Life Cycle
 Like a blockchain, `sdb` uses a form of Event Sourcing where every change in a data model is represented as a delta (`a -> a'`).
 That makes it possible to `rollback` to a previous point in time.

 ### Block life cycle

 Changes to the underlying data model are grouped by `Blocks`.
-Every `Block` has its transactions that call smart contracts and these smart contracts produced the `deltas`.
+Every `Block` has its transactions that call smart contracts and these smart contract calls produce the `deltas`.

 An example block:
 ```json